rtkilian/rtkilian.github.io/_posts/2022-02-07-deploy-and-share-your-sentiment-analysis-app-using-streamlit-sharing.markdown

 You could get a developer to deploy the model?
 Their task list is two weeks long.

 Unfortunately, this is a scenario that many Data Scientists find themselves in. **But thanks to [Streamlit Sharing](https://streamlit.io/sharing) you can now deploy and share your model in less than 30-minutes without help from a developer.**

+## The Goal of this Tutorial
+In this tutorial, I will show you how to deploy a [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis) model using Streamlit Sharing.
+A user will be able to enter their text and the model will classify it as ‘POSITIVE’ or ‘NEGATIVE’ sentiment, along with a confidence score.

+To see a **live demo** of my application on Streamlit Sharing: [click here](https://share.streamlit.io/rtkilian/streamlit-huggingface/main/sentiment_analyser.py).
+To view my **source code** on GitHub: [click here](https://github.com/rtkilian/streamlit-huggingface).